 - 6 What Happens During The Visual Field Test?

-Your visual field is how broad of an area your eye can view when you concentrate on a centre point.
-The visual field tests are one way your ophthalmologist estimates how much vision you have in either eye and how much vision loss may have happened over time.
+Your visual field is how broad of an area your eye can view when you concentrate on a center point.
+The visual field test is one way your ophthalmologist estimates how much you’re able to see from one eye and how much vision loss has taken place over time.

-Ophthalmologists also use visual field tests to evaluate how vision may be defined by eyelid problems like ptosis and droopy eyelids.
+Ophthalmologists also use a visual field test to evaluate how vision may be defined by eyelid problems like ptosis and droopy eyelids.

-Your ophthalmologist may use data from the visual field tests to find diseases like:
+Your ophthalmologist may use data from the visual field test to find diseases like:

 - Macular degeneration